OCR-D/spec/cli.md

 group](#-i---input-file-grp-grp) that are referenced in these `mets:div[@TYPE="page"]` will be processed.

+Omit to process all pages.

 ### `-p, --parameter PARAM_JSON`

-URL of parameter file in JSON format.
+URL of parameter file in [JSON format](https://json.org/) corresponding to the `parameters` section of the processor's [ocrd-tool metadata](ocrd_tool).
 If that file is not readable and `PARAM_JSON` begins with `{` (opening brace), try to parse `PARAM_JSON` as JSON.
 If that also fails, throw an exception.

+Omit to use default parameters only, or for processors without any parameters.

 ### `-l, --log-level LOGLEVEL`